pasciaks/lostwords-org-library/README.md

 ## The plan is to incorporate this new AI Assisted algorithm into the createManyPuzzles function of this library in the near future.
 (Oct, 2023)

 Example [Word Hiding Algo Example](https://pasciak.com/word-hiding-algo.html).

+### Notes for optimization considerations...

+- [ ] Store all possible paths and use from disk rather than generate each time?
+- [ ] Prior to finding paths, mark any gird locations containing letters that aren't in the word path being created as already visited?